duclinh/Capstone-Azure-Machine-Learning/README.md

 ![alt text](<images/AutoML/2. the Best model.PNG>)

 ### Results
-*TODO*: What are the results you got with your automated ML model?

 The AutoML experiment run generated **VotingEnsemble** algorithm as the best model with:

 - **'accuracy': 0.9882352941176471**,